tedunderwood/badpublicity/docs/index.md

 ![More reviews of Joyce](joyce2.png)

-One the other hand, the Dial quite likes the book, the Independent is mixed, and the Nation quite negative ("nasty ... pseudo-realism").
+One the other hand, *The Dial* quite likes the book, *The Independent* is mixed, and *The Nation* even more negative ("nasty ... pseudo-realism").
 If you don't have time to read the excerpts, many reviews are accompanied by a symbol that summarizes the sentiment.
 There are four levels: plus is good, minus is bad, and in the middle, plus-minus is better than minus-plus.
 Notice also (this is going to be important) that each of these entries reports the length of the the original review.

 The BRD doesn't of course include all book reviews.
 It indexes a particular set of about fifty publications: mostly US, some British, mostly for a general audience, but some scholarly journals or literary magazines.
 The specific publications keep changing across the history of the digest.
 So not all books will be covered—just books that were reviewed in those publications.
 In short, there is nothing universal about the BRD; it's a perspective from a particular vantage point in North America.